 Chemistry, Heat, and Transformation

-Leather, something we often don’t think much about, goes through a fascinating change.
-It involves moving between acids and alkalis and dealing with different temperatures.
+Leather, something we often don’t think much about, goes through a fascinating manufacturing process.
+It involves shifts from acids to alkalis and high to low water temperatures.
 These changes are really important for the tanning process.
 And that’s where super durable tropical hardwoods come in – they can handle all of this.

 But how does it all work?
 It’s very interesting.
 First, the hides get prepared – they remove any dirt and hair to make a clean starting point.
 Then comes the main part: the tanning process.